 The fact she is not always bandaged begs the question why she has them in the first place.

 Her meister is a ninja zombie.
-I think she's supposed to be a mummy ninja to keep with the whole 'Undead' theme.
+It's likely she's supposed to be a mummy ninja to keep with the whole 'Undead' theme.
 Why she stopped is a question for the ages.

 He eventually gets around this problem in the anime...